Papabyte/Byteduino/README.md

 - [Hardware cosigner](https://github.com/Papabyte/Hardware-cosigner): hardware cosigner with web interface, compatible with GUI wallet to secure your funds.

 #### Go further
-The Byteball platform has rich features like human readable smart-contracts and the potential to solve a lot of issues.
-To know more about it, it's advised to read the very detailled [whitepaper](https://byteball.org/Byteball.pdf).
+The O<sub>byte</sub> platform has rich features like human readable smart-contracts and the potential to solve a lot of issues.
+To know more about it, it's advised to read the very detailled [whitepaper](https://obyte.org/Byteball.pdf).